Music software has failed you and here is why

 Instruments playable from within recording software created a pivot point from which we are still trying to recover and a problem that most musicians and certainly most software creators have missed.

-Musicians are using tools created for recording music to perform music.
+Musicians were using tools created for recording music to perform music

 .